 By Navneet Arya · 🕒 10 min read

 Three of the most capable AI models ever built are now available to anyone with a $20/month subscription.
-GPT-5.5 (OpenAI), Claude Opus 4.8 (Anthropic), and Grok 4 (xAI) each represent a different philosophy about what an AI assistant should be — and choosing wrong means leaving serious capability on the table.
+GPT-5.5 (OpenAI), Claude Opus 4.8 (Anthropic), and Grok 4 (xAI) each represent a different philosophy about what an AI assistant should be.
+Choosing wrong means leaving serious capability on the table.

-I ran the same set of 8 real-world tasks across all three models over two weeks in June 2026.
-These were not cherry-picked benchmarks — they were the actual tasks that come up in a week of content creation, research, and coding work.
-Here is what I found.
+The same set of 8 real-world tasks was independently researched across all three models over two weeks in June 2026.
+These were not cherry-picked benchmarks.
+They were the actual tasks that come up in a week of content creation, research, and coding work.
+Here is what the research found.
+If you're weighing the raw API cost of each provider instead of the flat-rate subscription, see our AI API pricing comparison.

 | Category | GPT-5.5 | Claude Opus 4.8 | Grok 4 |